imagination-labs/lefra/README.md

 const runner = dataSource.createQueryRunner();
 await runner.startTransaction();

+// manageTransaction defaults to true; Lefra will start/commit/rollback unless
-// manageTransaction: false means Lefra does not start/commit/rollback. const storage = new TypeormLedgerStorage(runner, { manageTransaction: false });
+// a transaction is already active on the runner. const storage = new TypeormLedgerStorage(runner);

 // ... do your work
 await storage.insertTransaction(tx);